Optimizing Your ETF Holdings

 3. Align With Factor Exposures

-Choose ETFs that emphasize strategic factors such as value, quality, or momentum, in line with your overall investment plan.
+Choose ETFs that target factors you want in your portfolio, like value, quality, or momentum, to complement your overall investment strategy.

 Actionable Tips for Investors

-• Tax Considerations: Favor ETFs with in-kind redemption features to minimize capital gains distributions.
+- Review Tax Efficiency: Look for ETFs with in-kind redemption features to help minimize capital gains distributions.

 Ron McCoy’s Expert Perspective